• Skip to primary navigation

 • Sports and recreation can promote learning too

-• Education always receives a higher budget and sports are overlooked
+• Education always receives a higher budget, and sports are overlooked

 Answer

 In conclusion, education should take precedence over sports when it comes to funding due to the many socio-economic benefits it brings.
-It is recommended that governments continue to pump money into schools and universities in order to realise long-term goals.
+It is recommended that governments continue to pump money into schools and universities to realise long-term goals.

 Question Two